rjlee/grove_orp_exporter/README.md

 # grove_orp_exporter

 Arduino based grove ORP prometheus exporter, that can be easily integrated into home assistant.
 It allows you to remotely measure the ORP value of your pool or hot tub, providing a good indicator of water quality.
-See <a href="https://blog.jencoi.com/what-is-orp-in-water-testing">what is orp in water testing ?</a> for further details.
+See <a href="https://blog.jencoi.com/what-is-orp-in-water-testing">what is orp in water testing</a> for further details.

 ## Introduction